Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/Play_Nice.md

 ### Analyze the source code

-Lets start by looking at the python source (with some empty line removed).
+Lets start by looking at the python source (with some empty lines removed).
 ```python
 #!/usr/bin/python3 -u
 import signal